kotsaris/codesennin/README.md

 # Haacked.com

 This is my blog.
-There are many like it, but this one is mine.
+Shamelessly cloned from github.com\haacked\haacked.com

 ## Run it locally

-The following command builds the site and runs it on http://localhost:4000/ It takes a while because I have a lot of posts.
+The following command builds the site and runs it on http://localhost:4000/

 ```shell
 jekyll serve